AnPac Bio-Medical Science (ANPC) & Its Competitors Head-To-Head Analysis

-AnPac Bio-Medical Science (NASDAQ: ANPC) is one of 40 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its rivals?
-We will compare AnPac Bio-Medical Science to related businesses based on the strength of its risk, dividends, earnings, institutional ownership, profitability, valuation and analyst recommendations.
+AnPac Bio-Medical Science (NASDAQ: ANPC) is one of 40 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its competitors?
+We will compare AnPac Bio-Medical Science to similar businesses based on the strength of its earnings, risk, institutional ownership, analyst recommendations, profitability, dividends and valuation.

+This table compares AnPac Bio-Medical Science and its competitors gross revenue, earnings per share and valuation.

 Profitability

-This table compares AnPac Bio-Medical Science and its rivals’ net margins, return on equity and return on assets.
+This table compares AnPac Bio-Medical Science and its competitors’ net margins, return on equity and return on assets.

 |Net Margins